Stirling-Tools/Stirling-Tools.github.io/docs/Paid-Offerings.md

 You can upgrade from Free → Server or Server → Enterprise at any time:

-1. Navigate to Settings → Admin Plan
+1. Navigate to Settings → Plan
-2. Click "Upgrade Plan"
-3. Select your new plan tier
+2. On the plan tier you want, click "Upgrade"
-4. Complete checkout
+3. Complete checkout
-5. Your existing license will be automatically upgraded
+4. Your existing license will be automatically upgraded

 **Note**: When upgrading, your new plan starts immediately and you'll be credited for any unused time on your previous plan.